SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Transfusion Medicine Squires.md

 - or collected by apheresis (300 mL and each is a full adult dose)
 - given to pts who are thrombocytopenic (dysfunction of platelets to prevent/stop bleeding)
 - <10k transfuse... <50k transfuse for invasive procedure
-- post transfusion platlet increment... - transfusion of 1 apheresis platelet to non-bleeding normal patient with norm spleen should increase platelet count from 30k to 40k
+- post transfusion platlet increment... - ==transfusion of 1 apheresis platelet to non-bleeding normal patient with norm spleen should increase platelet count from 30k to 40k==
 	- **we should make it go up by 1 gram!!!**
 	- or by **10k**
 - refractory pts to platelets